HMAS Ballarat (II)

 |Inherited Battle Honours|

-The ship's main armament comprises one five inch (127 mm) gun capable of firing 20 rounds per minute, ship launched torpedoes and a vertical launch system for the Evolved Sea Sparrow Missile.
-Other ship's defence systems include the Nulka active missile decoy system, offboard chaff and a torpedo countermeasures system.
+The ship's main armament comprises one five inch (127mm) gun capable of firing up to 20 rounds per minute, Harpoon and Evolved Sea Sparrow Missile launchers and ship launched torpedoes.
+Other ship's defence systems include the Nulka active missile decoy system, off-board chaff and a torpedo countermeasures system.

 A "combined diesel or gas" (CODOG) propulsion plant enables the ship to sustain sprint speeds of greater than 27 knots and allows an operational range in excess of 6,000 nautical miles at 18 knots.